chrisguest75/kind_examples/05_simple_helm3/README.md

 # README

-Demonstrates how to use helm3 to create and deploy a simple deployment.
+Demonstrates how to use helm3 to create, deploy and compare a simple chart.

+NOTES:

+* Use artifacthub [here](https://artifacthub.io/) to look at data on charts.

 ## Prerequisites